 Good winter foliage is a rare thing in the garden, but some wintergreen (evergreen perennial) euphorbias produce handsome rosettes that can endure in the hardest weather.
 Others retreat underground and rise up again in the spring, from asparagus-like shoots.
-It’s not surprising that there’s so much diversity.
+It’s not surprising that there’s so much diversity within the euphorbia family.

 The genus Euphorbia, also known as spurge, is one of the largest plant genus in the world with over 2,000 species ranging from stunning garden plants to cactus like trees found in Africa.

 They're easy plants to grow and care for and the huge variety means there's bound to be a euphorbia suitable for your garden, whether the conditions are sunny or shady.
 Some small varieties are even grown in pots indoors, such as the traditional Christmas houseplant plant poinsettia (Euphorbia pulcherrima).